dngiang/debriefzone/README.md

 ## About

 As a former researcher myself, I often find the team meeting time we had not long enough for every member to share.
-I created this "Debrief Zone" app in hope to provide a virtual environment for team members to continue sharing after the meeting.
+I created this "Debrief Zone" app using React in hope to provide a virtual environment for team members to continue sharing after the meeting.
 That way, everyone is included and everyone voices are being heard.

 ## Screenshots
 <p>
-    Login Page
+    Login Page and guest account is provided
 </p>
 <img align="center" src="https://github.com/dngiang/debriefzone/blob/master/public/img/DZ_LogIn.png" alt="Log In"  height=400 width=800>